This page describes the out-of-the-box Recurly for Salesforce integration. This feature is available on the Recurly Professional and Elite plans.

-- The integration currently does not support linking Recurly data with Salesforce contacts, or opportunity objects.
+- The integration does not currently support linking Recurly data with the Salesforce Contact object

 When you install the integration, the following custom objects will be added to your Salesforce organization: